fabiocionini/pdf-image-extractor/readme.md

 Run with `python pdf_image_extractor.py [filename.pdf]`.

 Image files will be automatically extracted and saved in a folder named from the PDF file using the format `[pdf_filename]_page[page_number]_image[image_number].[image_ext]`.

+## Known Issues
+- Does not support CMYK colorspaces
+- Complains if the target folder already exists